Are you a photography lover and you’re planning a trip to Morocco? Then you’ll love my guide to the most beautiful photography locations in Morocco!

 For street photography in Morocco, I highly recommend a small camera that doesn’t attract much attention.

 The Moroccan people generally don’t like being photographed for several reasons and they’ll act funny when they see a camera near them.
-Definitely read my guide with the dos and don’ts for portrait and street photography in Morocco!

 If you’re going to the desert and the Atlas Mountains, definitely bring a camera and lenses that are dustproof!